kmwtechnology/lucille/doc/site/content/en/docs/getting-started/_index.md

 ### What is Local Mode?

-Local mode runs all Lucille components, connector pipeline, and indexer, inside a single JVM process that you start locally.
+Local mode runs all Lucille components (connector, pipeline, and indexer) inside a single JVM process that you start locally.
 Your configuration may still interact with external systems (e.g., S3, Solr, OpenSearch/Elasticsearch), but the Lucille runtime itself executes entirely within that single JVM.

 This guide focuses on running Lucille itself.
 For details on configuration structure and component options, see the corresponding docs.